-8 fun assignment to give to your students
+8 fun assignments to give to your students

 1. Take it outside